 Binik, YM.
 The DSM diagnostic creiterio for vaginismus.
 Archives of sexual Behavior 2010; 39(2): 278-291.

 FAQs from users: 'I suffer from vaginismus but I want to get pregnant.
-Which fertility treatment do you recommend?', 'How common is vaginismus?', 'Is vaginismus curable?', 'Does hypnotherapy work for vaginismus?', 'Can you treat vaginismus at home?' and 'How long does it take to cure vaginismus?'.
+Which fertility treatment do you recommend?', 'Does vaginismus cause infertility or female sterility?', 'How common is vaginismus?', 'Is vaginismus curable?', 'Does hypnotherapy work for vaginismus?', 'Can you treat vaginismus at home?' and 'How long does it take to cure vaginismus?'.